ashutoshbisoyi/community-discussion/README.md

   - Comment get added on click of comment button
   - User gets a notification when comment added
 - Everytime user adds a comment, the comment will appear in comment seciton and get stored.
 Hence the comments do not get removed on page refersh.
-- Each comment has some actions
+- Each comment has these informations and actions
+  - Commented user
+  - When the user commented (hover to see full date time)
   - Upvote and Unvote
   - See users who upvoted
   - Reply to the comment